Leafleting Tips from the Pros!

 - Leaflet inside academic buildings and student unions when the weather is bad.
 Set up on a table, especially if no one seems to be monitoring them.

-- Get to school before the first class change, that means usually 7:30 or so, and stand between where the residents live and where classes are and only leaflet people in the direction of those coming to class.
+- Get to school before the first class change, that means usually 7:30 AM or so, and stand between where the dorm students live and where classes are held, and only leaflet people in the direction of those coming to class.

 - Hold open the door of a busy building with the back of your foot and leaflet students as they walk in.
 This has proved to be an extremely effective technique, especially at tougher schools where the take rate isn’t very high.